The biclustering_wrapper() function runs the full

 complete transformed count matrix (e.g., from

-function will automatically subset the matrix to include only features
+subset the matrix to include only regions present in both the matrix and

-the matrix but not in cluster files will be excluded from visualization;
+files will be excluded from visualization; regions in cluster files but

-features in cluster files but not in the matrix will be skipped.
+not in the matrix will be skipped.

 The function generates the following output files in the specified